-This type of metrics asseses the scope of assignments done and measures the productivity of software development teams.
+This type of metric assesses the scope of assignments done and measures the productivity of software development teams.
 Typically, it estimates the operation speed and has the following quantifiers:

 - Active days – the time spent by a programmer to develop a code, not including time for planning and other minor activities.
 Active days help to find out the hidden costs.

-- Tasks scope - a volume of code a programmer can deliver yearly.
-This quantifier determines the quantity of developers needed to make a software development team.
+- Tasks scope – a volume of code a programmer can deliver yearly.
+This quantifier determines the number of developers needed to make a software development team.